loopandlearn/LoopFollow/README.md

 ## For Developers

-> * If you are interested in assisting with this app and want to work on new features and improvements for Loop, iAPS and Nightscout functionality, please reach out.
+> * If you are interested in assisting with this app and want to work on new features and improvements for Loop, Trio, iAPS and Nightscout functionality, please reach out.
 > * Issues and Pull Requests in GitHub are monitored and will get a response.

 New PR are directed to the dev branch.
 If you direct one to main, we will move it to point to dev.
 So always start with your code aligned with dev.